Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations: Introduction

 Most of these generic techniques were devised for adaptive algorithms, and it is not clear how to optimize them for non-adaptive algorithms for the problems we consider.
-In Appendix~\ref{app:limitations}, we discuss the limitations of previous techniques in detail and argue that (up to logarithmic factors) they cannot distinguish between adaptive and non-adaptive algorithms in our setting.
+In Appendix~\ref{app:limitations}, we discuss the limitations of previous techniques in detail and argue that they cannot meaningfully distinguish between adaptive and non-adaptive algorithms in our setting: even when applied to non-adaptive adversaries, they can improve over the tight bounds known for adaptive adversaries by at most a polylogarithmic factor in $N$.

 In addition to generic techniques, several papers developed specialized methods for proving time-space lower bounds for specific problems (some of which extended the generic techniques and combined additional methods).
 Examples of such papers include~\cite{ChawinHM20,GajulapalliGK24,GolovnevGPS23}, which deal with non-adaptive algorithms for function inversion, as well as~\cite{ChungL23} which analyzes the 3SUM-Indexing problem.
 These specialized techniques seem inapplicable in our setting.